AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 _

 When you have a multi-value component, such as radio buttons or list, while creating a rule for that component the options are automatically retrieved and made available to the rule creator.
-You need not type the option values again.
+You do not need to type the option values again.

 For example, a list has four options: Red, Blue, Green, and Yellow.
 While creating the rule, the options (radio buttons) are automatically retrieved and made available to the rule creator as following: